-Mary Mac House is named in honor of Mary A. McIntyre, mother to five children and a survivor of a 25-year abusive marriage.
-Despite almost insurmountable circumstance, Mary was strong enough, with help, to take the steps necessary to end her marriage.
-In sharing information about her, Mary’s family indicated that, despite life being difficult after initially leaving her abuser, Mary was able to become a very joyous woman.
-Once on her own Mary blossomed and was described by those fortunate enough to know her as a loving, optimistic, understanding, caring, nonjudgmental, and funny woman.
-Mary’s family is thrilled and honored to lend her name to this house that helps to support other survivors of domestic violence.
+Mary Mac House is named in honor of Mary A. McIntyre, mother of 5 children and a survivor of a 25-year abusive marriage.
+She was able to overcome her challenges and barriers after ending her marriage.
+Mary’s family remembers her as a strong, loving, optimistic, understand, caring, nonjudgmental, and funny woman.
+Mary’s family is honored to lend her name to our domestic violence transitional house and continues to donate to survivors every year.

 - Financial planning

 - Safety Planning